 The best places to stay in Hatta

-You also have choice for glamping experience (which deserves a separate paragraph, below).
+You also have a choice for the glamping experience (which deserves a separate paragraph, below).

-1. Go on a hike in Hatta, Dubai (plus a guide to the “Hollywood sign of Hatta”)
+1. Go on a hike in Hatta, Dubai (plus a guide to the Hatta sign)

 Hatta is the largest national park of Dubai.
 Therefore, one of the best ways to explore it is to trek the marked trails winding at the foothills and wadis of the Hajar mountains.